-We refer to the fact that the Refiner's Compliance Report subject to our assurance engagement comprises the Annex list "Goods Origin Dec 2022" and the treatment of the Refiner.
+We refer to the fact that the Refiner's Compliance Report subject to our assurance engagement comprises the Annex list "Country of origin for Palladium and Platinum (mined and recycled)" and the treatment of the Refiner.
 According to the LPPM Responsible Platinum/Palladium Guidance (version 4) as of November 2022 (the "Guidance"), this Annex detailing the countries of origin of mined platinum and palladium has to be submitted to the LPPM Executive only and does not need to be disclosed publicly.

-Munich, 13 December 2023
+Munich, 8 May 2023